thwfhk/shl-popl24-artifact/README.md

 curly arrow are irrelevant to this artifact and can be ignored (just understood as the normal arrow `->`).

-Note that the flag `--track-control-flow-linearity` influences the default behaviour of linear resources in Links.
+Note that the flag `--control-flow-linearity` influences the default behaviour of linear resources in Links.
 We will show more examples about linear types in [Quick Guide to CFL in Links](#quick-guide-to-control-flow-linearity-in-links).

 ## Quick Guide to CFL in Links

 This section gives a quick introduction to the CFL extension of Links, the main contribution of our artifact.
-The extension is enabled by passing the flag `--control-flow-linearity`, which automatically enables the flag `--enabled-handlers`.
+The extension is enabled by passing the flag `--control-flow-linearity`, which automatically enables the flag `--enable-handlers`.
 Some explanation of the CFL extension can also be found in Section 4 of the paper.

 ### New Constructs